-- An assumption that the wholesale trust will on average achieve returns above the market index over the long term. - Assumptions on the percentage of each Strategy invested in the wholesale trusts that charge performance fees are based on current target allocations.
+- that the wholesale trust will on average achieve returns above the market index over the long term. - that the percentage of each Strategy invested in the wholesale trusts that charge performance fees are based on current target allocations.

 The estimates are not intended to indicate any expected returns or fees.
 Actual performance fees will vary from the estimates.
-Actual performance fees for the most recent year will be available in the latest quarterly fund update.
+Actual performance fees for the most recent year will be available in the latest Quarterly Fund Update.

 The performance fees received by NZ Funds since the Strategies commenced are shown (as a percentage of the net asset value of each Strategy) in the table below.
 These were paid indirectly by the wholesale trusts that each Strategy invests in.

 Year ended March Income Strategy Inflation Strategy Growth Strategy

-2020 NIL NIL NIL
+2020 nil nil nil

 2021 2.56% 7.38% 18.49%